-We are pleased and excited to annouce this new service, which will benefit our community greatly.
+We are pleased and excited to announce this new service, which will benefit our community greatly.
 This service offers support to those who have been diagnosed with a serious illness.
 We offer symptom management and support throughout the patient's serious illness treatment .
 Working closely with a patient's physician, support can manifest itself in a variety of ways, such as helping with alleviating symptoms, psychosocial and spiritual support, RN and volunteer visits, health education and advance care planning.
+Please visit our Supportive Care webpage: SeriousIllness.org

 Music therapy is an increasingly popular complementary therapy for those with a life-limiting illness.
 Studies have shown that music therapy helps relieve stress, promotes relaxation, and provides an overall sense of well-being.
 It has even been shown to lower blood pressure, heart rate and breathing rate.